ponyatov/replit/README.md

 ## Base Node Class

 The core of the **graph interpreter system** is a homoiconic model uses a directed graph of objects as both program and data representation.
-The idea was taken from [1] and extended with the ability to store not only slots (attributes) but also hold any knowledge frames in an ordered container.
+The idea was taken from [minsky] and extended with the ability to store not only slots (attributes) but also hold any knowledge frames in an ordered container.

 https://www.youtube.com/watch?v=nXJ_2uGWM-M